elixir-cldr/cldr/README.md

 Tests cover the full 511 locales defined in CLDR.
 Since `Cldr` attempts to maximumize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

-Tests are run on Elixir 1.3.2 and on master (currently 1.4.0-dev)
+Tests are run on Elixir 1.3.2 and on master (currently 1.4.0-dev).

+**Note that on 1.3.2 it is possible that `ExUnit` will timeout loading the tests.**  There is a fixed limit of 60 seconds load tests which, for 511 locales, may not be enough.
+This timeout is configurable on Elixir 1.4.0-dev.
+You can configure it in `config.exs` (or `test.exs`) as follows:

+    config :ex_unit,
+      case_load_timeout: 120_000